Red Dawn (2012 film): Plot

-The surviving Wolverines meet U.S. Marines Sergeant Major Andrew Tanner, Corporal Smith, and Sergeant Hodges, who reveal the Russian-backed North Korean invasion used an electromagnetic pulse (EMP) weapon to disable the U.S. electrical grid, followed by landings along the east and west coasts.
-American counterattacks halted their advances, leaving an area from Michigan to Montana and Alabama to Arizona as "Free America," bounded by the Rocky Mountains and Appalachians.
-Resistance continues in occupied areas.
-The Wolverines learn Captain Cho's suitcase contains an EMP-resistant radiotelephone that U.S. command could use to advantage in a counter-offensive.
-The Wolverines help Tanner, Smith, and Hodges infiltrate the North Koreans' operation center, steal the suitcase and kill Cho.
-Hodges dies in the firefight.
+The surviving Wolverines later encounter U.S. Marines Sergeant Major Andrew Tanner, Corporal Smith, and Sergeant Hodges, who reveal that a Russian-backed North Korean forces used a EMP weapon to disable the U.S. electrical grid and crippled the military forces, immediately followed by landings along the east and west coasts.
+American counterattacks eventually halted their advances, leaving a large area stretching from the Rocky Mountains to the Appalachians as "Free America" while pockets of resistance continue to oppose the invasion.
+The Wolverines learn that Captain Cho's suitcase contains an EMP-resistant radiotelephone, and if they can steal it, the U.S. command could use it to their advantage in a counter-offensive.
+The Wolverines help the Marines infiltrate the police department, which is being used as the North Koreans' operation center, and steal the suitcase.
+Jed kills Cho, though Hodges is killed in the firefight.

-The Wolverines and Marines regroup at a safe house with the captured suitcase and are ambushed by Russian Spetsnaz, killing Jed.
-Matt and the group escape with the suitcase.
-Robert discover Daryl was tagged with a subcutaneous tracking device during the police station raid.
-Daryl stays behind to buy time for the others heading to the Marines' extraction point.

-Tanner and Smith depart with the suitcase in a UH-1.
-The remaining Wolverines resolve to stay behind and continue fighting under Matt's leadership.
+The Wolverines and Marines regroup at a safe house with the suitcase, but Jed is killed in an ambush by Russian Spetsnaz.
+As Matt and the group escape with the suitcase, Robert discovers that Daryl was tagged by the Russians with a subcutaneous tracking device during the police station raid.
+Knowing he cannot go with them, Daryl stays behind to buy time for the others as they head to the Marines' extraction point.
+Tanner and Smith depart with the suitcase, while the remaining Wolverines stay to continue fighting under Matt's leadership.